HiLab-git/SSL4MIS/README.md

 |2017-09|S. Sedai and R. Garnavi|Semi-supervised Segmentation of Optic Cup in Retinal Fundus Images Using Variational Autoencoder|None|[MICCAI2017](https://link.springer.com/chapter/10.1007/978-3-319-66185-8_9)|
 |2017-09|W. Bai and D. Rueckert|Semi-supervised Learning for Network-Based Cardiac MR Image Segmentation|None|[MICCAI2017](https://link.springer.com/chapter/10.1007/978-3-319-66185-8_29)|
 > More papers and code repositories will be updated later.
 In addition, we want to someone can build a semi-supervised medical image segmentation benchmark to boost the semi-supervised learning research in medical image segmentation community.

+## Code for semi-supervised whole tumor segmemtation from Flair image.
+Our implementations of some semi-supervised learning methods can be find in this [Link](https://github.com/Luoxd1996/SSL4MIS/master/code/)